sst/guide/_chapters/code-splitting-in-create-react-app.md

 ---
 layout: post
 title: Code Splitting in Create React App
-description: Tutorial on code splitting in React.js using Create React App and React Router v4.
-Setting up routes to load asynchronously using the dynamic import() in Create React App 1.0.
+description: Code splitting in Create React App is an easy way to reduce the size of your React.js app bundle.
+To do this in an app using React Router v4, we can asynchronously load our routes using the dynamic import() method that Create React App supports.
 date: 2017-02-14 12:00:00
 code: frontend
 comments_id: 90